leiless/quicklook_plugin/README.md

 $ qlmanage -m plugins | grep ExampleQL
 ```

-In side `Finder`, open a directory with supported-UTI files, so your  Quick Look plugin can be invoked to generate thumbnail/preview
+In side `Finder`, open a directory with supported-UTI files, so your  Quick Look plugin can be invoked to generate thumbnail/preview.

-Alternatively, you can use [qlmanage(1)](x-man-page://1/qlmanage) command line utility to generate thumbnail/preview manually
+Alternatively, you can use [qlmanage(1)](x-man-page://1/qlmanage) command line utility to generate thumbnail/preview manually.

 ### Debugging & test